nigelnindodev/Tafsiri/README.md

 - [] Fix bug with updated at not correctly propagating on DB level (a workaround is currently being used)

 Upcoming features
+- [] Automated daily backups of all transactions to CSV files (stored on S3 buckets)
 - [] Add staff details to an order to know who completed an order
 - [] Allow for changes to a confirmed order
 - [] Edit log of all changes to an order, and who made the change